-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) A.1 Clear standards-aligned goals for academic achievement are developed for each student.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.c, 1.e, 1.f What standards are addressed in the IEP?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) A.1 Clear standards-aligned goals for academic achievement are developed for each student Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.a, 1.c What standards are addressed in the IEP?
 Are the goals written to grade level standards?
 Provide examples of goals that are aligned to grade level standards.
 How do you utilize student IEPs and PA Core Standards to develop academic instruction and outcomes?
 How do you routinely collect data to monitor student progress academically and how do behavioral needs impact learning?
 How does the data collected impact your daily instruction?
 How does the data collected support academically related IEP goals?
-Are progress monitoring data and graphs available?
-P A.2 Curricular options are available as appropriate: Instruction using general education curricula and materials with supplementary aids and services Adapted and/or supplemental curricula Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.c, 1.d, 1.e, 1.f, 2.e What curricular materials are being used?
-Are the materials appropriate for the student's age and grade level?
-How are the accommodations and modifications aligned to the Specially Designed Instruction (SDI) identified in the IEP?
-What data has been collected to support the use of accommodations and modifications being used?
-Describe how you adjust expected outcomes.
-I, O, P A.3 The amount of special education support (i.e., full-time, supplemental, itinerant) is determined by student need.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.c, 1.d, 3.d, 3.e, 4.b What support is described in the IEP?
+Are progress monitoring data and graphs available? Р A.2 Curricular options are available as appropriate: Instruction using general education curricula and materials with supplementary aids and services Adapted and/or supplemental curricula Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.a, 1.c, 1.d, 1.e, 2.aWhat curricular materials are being used?Are the materials appropriate for the student's age and grade level?How are the accommodations and modifications aligned to the Specially Designed Instruction (SDI) identified in the IEP?What data has been collected to support the use of accommodations and modifications being used?Describe how you adjust expected outcomes.
+I, O, P A.3 The amount of special education support (i.e., full-time, supplemental, itinerant) is determined by student need Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 3.d, 4.b What support is described in the IEP?
 Does the actual amount of support match what is identified in the IEP?
 Where is the support being delivered?
 Who is delivering the instruction? Р